-4.31 The Childcare Act 2006 (the Act) and the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (Regulations) state that it is an offence for the School to employ anyone in connection with our early years provision (EYP) or later years' provision (LYP) who is disqualified or for a disqualified person to be directly involved in the management of EYP or LYP.
-This applies to normal School activities and any before or after School clubs or activities.
-It is also a criminal offence for a disqualified person to provide early or later years' provision or to be directly concerned in its management.
+4.30 The Childcare Act 2006 (the Act) and the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (Regulations) state that it is an offence for the School to employ anyone in connection with our early years provision (EYP) or later years' provision (LYP) who is disqualified or for a disqualified person to be directly involved in the management of EYP or LYP.

-4.31.1 Definitions
+4.30.1 Definitions

-- (a) EYP includes usual school activities and any other supervised activity for a child up to 1 September after the child's 5th birthday, which takes place on the school premises during or outside of the normal school day; - (b) LYP includes provision for children not in EYP and under the age of 8 which takes place on school premises outside of the normal school day, including, for example breakfast clubs, after school clubs and holiday clubs.
+(a) EYP includes usual school activities and any other supervised activity for a child up to 1 September after the child's 5th birthday, which takes place on the school premises during or outside of the normal school day;

+(b) LYP includes provision for children not in EYP and under the age of 8 which takes place on school premises outside of the normal school day, including, for example breakfast clubs, after school clubs and holiday clubs.
 It does not include extended school hours for co-curricular activities such as sports activities.